XanaduAI/blackbird/doc/index.rst

 * ``examples``: some example Blackbird programs (with file extension .xbb)

-* ``cpp_examples``: some example C++ applications, including a basic Gaussian simulator, that reads and then manipulate Blackbird programs
+* ``apps``: some example applications, including a basic C++ Gaussian simulator that reads and then manipulate Blackbird programs, as well as a Python Strawberry Fields listener that reads in Blackbird programs and simulates them via Strawberry Fields.

 Getting started